lucaselblanc/pollardslambda/README.md

 ## Description

- This repository contains a high-performance implementation of Pollard’s Rho Lambda algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.
+ This repository contains a high-performance implementation of Pollard’s Lambda algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.

 #### Pollard's Rho Lambda (ρλ)

- The algorithm executes high-speed pseudo-random walks over the secp256k1 group using an R-adding walk iteration function.
-It utilizes a table of 2048 pre-computed steps and a MurmurHash3-based avalanche function to determine state transitions, maintaining the algebraic representation `R = a * G + b * H`.
-The scalars are probabilistically distributed within a specific ```key_range```, optimizing collision search for an probability distribution in O(√K).

- When two independent walkers encounter the same group element (a collision) with distinct coefficient pairs `(a, b)`, it yields a linear congruence modulo the group order `N`, allowing for the immediate recovery of the private key with the calculation of d through mod inversion.
-To maximize throughput and enable massive parallelization, the implementation employs a Distinguished Points (DP) strategy, where only points meeting a specific bit-mask criteria are stored in a high-concurrency hash map.
-This allows multiple CPU threads to traverse different paths simultaneously with minimal memory overhead.
-The system is specifically tuned for the secp256k1 curve and requires a Bitcoin public key as the target.
+ The algorithm uses parallel pseudo-random walks based on an R-adding walk construction.

+Each walker maintains:

+    R = a * G + b * H

+`G` is the generator point.

+`H` is the target public key.

+`a` and `b` are scalar coefficients used for recovery after collision.

+The transition function uses a precomputed step table and MurmurHash3 avalanche mixing.

+When two walkers reach the same point with different coefficients, a modular equation allows recovery through modular inversion.

 ## Benchmark TPU v5e-8